CCPA Compliance Options for Publishers

 Option 2: CMP Integration

 The quick reference chart below may help you understand how your CMP tool handles CCPA requirements.
+Please note: you should enquire directly with the CMP providers; the ones below are merely a selection.
+This image was updated in September 2020.

 Option 3: Rakuten Advertising Disclosure and Opt-Out Link